 Mandatory Background Check:

-All candidates who are hired must be able to pass a required background check within three weeks of hiring.
-Background checks include proof of a negative TB test and fingerprinting at the DCPS Central Office.
+All candidates who are hired must be able to pass a required background check prior to starting the position.
+Background checks include proof of a negative TB test and required fingerprinting at a Field Print office.

-- Adhere to submission deadlines for lesson plans, timesheets, reports, data collection, and other administrative documents.
+- Adhere to submission deadlines for post-session reports, data collection, lesson plan submission, and other administrative documents.

-- Adhere to PEN/Faulkner policies supporting positive youth development, embracing creative risk taking and failure, and developing an inclusive community.
+- Adhere to PEN/Faulkner’s policies supporting positive youth development, embracing creative risk-taking and failure, and developing an inclusive community.

 - Be able to work with and support the writing of students from diverse cultural, linguistic, and developmental backgrounds, including low-income students, non-native English speakers, students of color, LGBTQ students, and students with IEPs.

 - Bachelor’s degree or relevant experience.

 - Prior school-based or education program experience with students in grades 3-12.

 - A willingness to take risks, accept direct feedback and constructive criticism, and grow.